KaitoMomota/JDA-DiscordSelfbotBase/README.md

 (To build the jar, just use the shadowJar task)

-PS: The selfbot only works on group and privatechannel
+PS: The selfbot only works on group and privatechannel [JDA sucks]

 ## Author